ADWilkinson/chordcraft/README.md

 # ChordCraft

 ChordCraft is an innovative tool that enables musicians and producers to generate unique chord progressions using artificial intelligence.
-By selecting a style, mood, and instrument, users can create new chord progressions through an API that utilizes OpenAI's Chat GPT.
+By selecting a style and mood, users can create new chord progressions through an API that utilizes OpenAI's Chat GPT.

 ## Features

-- Choose from a variety of styles, moods, and instruments.
+- Choose from a variety of styles and moods,.
 - Generate unique chord progressions using AI.
 - Powered by OpenAI's Chat GPT.
 - Easy to use interface.